Thermodynamics of non-extremal Kaluza-Klein multi-black holes in five dimensions: Conclusions

 \section{Conclusions}

-The main purpose of this work was to explicitly derive an exact solution describing a superposition of $N$ charged KK black holes in five dimensions.
-While the general solution of the EMD system is given in (\ref{final5dalpha}), when discussing the generated solutions, we focused for simplicity on the Einstein-Maxwell theory, for which the coupling constant $\alpha=0$ in the general solution (\ref{final5dalpha}) vanishes.

-One should note that the solution generating technique that we used allows us to easily construct the most general solution describing a collinear superposition of $N$ charged KK black holes in five dimensions.
-For this purpose one should use as the seed solution the general metric constructed previously in \cite{4dNRN} in four dimensions.
-In this case the harmonic function $h$ is the same as the one used in the vacuum case in Section $3$.
+One purpose of this work was to explicitly derive an exact solution describing a superposition of $N$ charged KK black holes in five dimensions.
+One should note that the solution-generating technique that we used allows us to easily construct the most general solution describing a collinear superposition of $N$ charged KK black holes in five dimensions.
+For this purpose one should use as the four-dimensional seed solution the general metric constructed previously in \cite{4dNRN}.
+In this case the harmonic function $h$ is the same as the one used in the vacuum solution in Section $3$.
 However, due to the complexity of the four-dimensional seed solution and mostly for simplicity reasons, we have chosen to discuss here two particular cases.
-In the third section of this article we focused on the particular case of $N$ neutral KK black holes and studied some of its properties.
-In particular, we showed that the rod directions of the spacelike rods surrounding the black hole horizons correspond precisely to those of the multi-collinearly-centered Taub-NUT background.
-We also showed explicitly that in the absence of black holes, one recovers the multi-Taub-NUT background.
-Finally, in Section $4$ we discussed the particular case of $N$ charged KK black holes having fixed mass-to-charge ratio.
-To generate such a solution from the uncharged version we made use of a charging technique previously discussed in \cite{Gal'tsov:1998yu,Kleihaus:2009ff}.
-By using a counterterm approach we computed the total mass, electric charge and gravitational tension and we showed that the Smarr relation for this configuration is satisfied, as expected.
-Finally, we showed how to recover in the extremal limit the multi-KK black hole solution previously derived in \cite{Ishihara:2006iv}.

-As avenues for further work, it would be interesting to extend the thermodynamic analysis of \cite{Costa:2000kf} to five dimensions and find an embedding of the KK multi-black hole solution in string theory.
-Using the effective string description, one should be able to compute the entropy, including the corrections associated with the interaction among the black holes.
-Since the static multi-black hole solution necessarily contains conical singularities that cannot be eliminated, to properly study the thermodynamic properties of such a configuration one should make use of the recent formalism developed in \cite{Herdeiro:2010aq,Herdeiro:2009vd} that was specifically devised to deal with such systems.
-However, we leave these issues for further work.

-The work of C. S. was financially supported by POSDRU through the POSDRU/89/1.5/S/49944 project.